apache/samza/docs/learn/documentation/0.7.0/container/jmx.md

 title: JMX
 ---

-The Samza TaskRunner (and YARN Application Master) will turn on JMX using a randomly selected port, since Samza is meant to be run in a distributed environment, and it's unknown which ports will be available prior to runtime.
-The port will be output in the TaskRunner's logs with a line like this:
+Samza's containers and YARN ApplicationMaster enable [JMX](http://docs.oracle.com/javase/tutorial/jmx/) by default.
+JMX can be used for managing the JVM; for example, you can connect to it using [jconsole](http://docs.oracle.com/javase/7/docs/technotes/guides/management/jconsole.html), which is included in the JDK.

+You can tell Samza to publish its internal [metrics](metrics.html), and any custom metrics you define, as JMX MBeans.
+To enable this, set the following properties in your job configuration:

+    # Define a Samza metrics reporter called "jmx", which publishes to JMX
+    metrics.reporter.jmx.class=org.apache.samza.metrics.reporter.JmxReporterFactory

+    # Use it (if you have multiple reporters defined, separate them with commas)
+    metrics.reporters=jmx

+JMX needs to be configured to use a specific port, but in a distributed environment, there is no way of knowing in advance which ports are available on the machines running your containers.
+Therefore Samza chooses the JMX port randomly.
+If you need to connect to it, you can find the port by looking in the container's logs, which report the JMX server details as follows:

-    2013-07-05 20:42:36 JmxServer [INFO] According to InetAddress.getLocalHost.getHostName we are Chriss-MacBook-Pro.local
+    2014-06-02 21:50:17 JmxServer [INFO] According to InetAddress.getLocalHost.getHostName we are samza-grid-1234.example.com
-    2013-07-05 20:42:36 JmxServer [INFO] Started JmxServer port=64905 url=service:jmx:rmi:///jndi/rmi://Chriss-MacBook-Pro.local:64905/jmxrmi
+    2014-06-02 21:50:17 JmxServer [INFO] Started JmxServer registry port=50214 server port=50215 url=service:jmx:rmi://localhost:50215/jndi/rmi://localhost:50214/jmxrmi

-Any metrics that are registered in the TaskRunner will be visible through JMX.
-To toggle JMX, see the [Configuration](../jobs/configuration.html) section.
+    2014-06-02 21:50:17 JmxServer [INFO] If you are tunneling, you might want to try JmxServer registry port=50214 server port=50215 url=service:jmx:rmi://samza-grid-1234.example.com:50215/jndi/rmi://samza-grid-1234.example.com:50214/jmxrmi

 ## [JobRunner &raquo;](../jobs/job-runner.html)